docupike/docs/docs/user/login.md

 https://<your_subdomain>.docupike.cloud/
 ~~~

-Your subdomain is initially requested by your administrator when ordering docupike.cloud and is assigned at the time of installation and usually matches your organization's name.
+Your subdomain is initially requested by your administrator when ordering a `docupike.cloud` instance and usually matches your organization's name.
 If you don't know your organization's subdomain contact your administrator or the [docupike.cloud support][helpdesk].

 Point your Web browser to the Web UI of docupike to see the login screen: